Sesame Soba Noodle Stir Fry with Tofu

 - Category: Noodles, Entree

-- Cuisine: Gluten-Free, Vegan
+- Cuisine: Gluten-Free, Vegan, Asian

 - soba noodles (about 8 oz)

-- 10 oz. extra firm tofu, cubed or sliced
+- 10 oz. tofu (firm or extra firm), cubed

 - handful broccoli florets